zatikbalazs/mass-database-modifier/README.md

 6. When finished, delete the file from the server.

 ## More Information
-MDBM is created by: Dr. Balazs Zatik
+MDBM is created by: dr. Balazs Zatik
 You can contact me at: zatikbalazs at gmail dot com

 This project is located at: